Tollesbury: Parish church

 The parish church of Tollesbury, dedicated to Saint Mary the Virgin, stands at the highest point in the village.
-It is generally assumed that the church was built just after the Norman Conquest, around 1090, rather than in Saxon times.
-It is possible that the materials used in the present building are taken from an earlier Saxon church.
+The church was built in the late 11th century, possibly on the site of an earlier Anglo-Saxon church.

 In medieval times the parish church was the property of Saint Mary's nunnery at Barking, and the nunnery was responsible for the appointment of the clergyman to the parish.
 When the nunnery was dissolved by Henry VIII in 1539, the manor was given to Thomas Cromwell a few days before he was made Earl of Essex.
 The gift of the living has passed through many hands, and now rests with Exeter College, Oxford and the Bishop of Chelmsford.
 The tower of the church is an imposing structure and it may well be that here was a place of refuge for parishioners in time of attack from marauders across the North Sea.

 The lowest stage of the tower dates from the 11th century and consists of rubble, flint and conglomerate walling with freestone quoins.
 The doorway is typical of the Tudor period.
 Above this stage are two more windows with 15th-century brickwork.
 The largest window in the tower is in the perpendicular style and the highest windows of brick were shaped in Tudor times.
 The tower is capped by parapet walls and pinnacles dating from the 17th century.
 Buttresses are made from flint and brick.

 The grave of Admiral Sir Thomas Hugh Binney, KCB, KCMG, DSO (9 December 1883 – 8 January 1953), a senior officer in the Royal Navy and the 16th Governor of Tasmania, lies in the churchyard.